ptrgags/paper-toaster/README.md

 I like to make my art at art trading card size (2.5 x 3.5 in), so this code is designed around that.
 This size is conveniently just a little bit narrower than the paper, so it pairs well.

+I jokingly refer to my receipt printer as a "paper toaster" since a thermal printer works by heating the thermal paper, darkening it.
+No ink is used.

 ## Dependencies